 INTRODUCTION TO MICROSCOPY AND MICROSCOPES

 Microscopy is the technique involves the investigation of microorganisms or small objects that are not within the resolution range of the normal human eye.
-This can be done by using a special instrument called microscope.
+This can be done by using a special instrument called a microscope.

-Microscope is an instrument that is used to produce an enlarged and well-defined image of objects, which are too small to be observed with the naked eyes.
+The microscope is an instrument that is used to produce an enlarged and well-defined image of objects, which are too small to be observed with the naked eyes.
 The most commonly used microscope in the laboratory is an Optical or light microscope.

 The purpose of microscopy is to magnify the object so that one can easily observe the microbes, maximize the resolution to investigate the minute details precisely and to optimize the contrast between the structures, microbes, and background.

 Nowadays the following types of microscopes are being employed for the study of microbes –

 ⇒ Optical or Light microscope –